What is the Minnesota franchise tax?

 Filing fees and costs

 Minnesota doesn't charge a separate filing fee.
-Instead, every return faces either the corporate tax or the state's minimum fee.
-This minimum fee applies when your Minnesota property, payroll, and sales exceed certain thresholds and it ranges from a few hundred to several thousand dollars.
+Instead, most business returns are subject either to the corporate tax or to the state's minimum fee when Minnesota property, payroll, and sales exceed the relevant thresholds.
+The minimum fee ranges from a few hundred dollars to roughly $12,000 for the largest filers, with the bracket schedule published yearly in the Form M4 instructions.
 If your calculated tax is less than the minimum fee, you pay the higher amount.

 Due dates and deadlines